4.95 from 17 reviews

 • *To make this skillet into snickerdoodle cookies, see the recipe notes below.

-• Add the sugars to the cooled browned butter and whisk until combined.
-Some of the mixture may get stuck in the whisk, just give it a tap to get it all out.
+• Combine sugars: Add the sugars to the cooled browned butter and whisk until combined.
+Some of the mixture may get stuck in the whisk; just give it a tap to get it all out.

-1 cup granulated sugar, 3/4 cup dark brown sugar, packed
+1 cup granulated sugar, 3/4 cup dark brown sugar

-• Add the egg, egg yolk, milk, and vanilla extract.
+• Add wet ingredients: Add the egg, egg yolk, milk, and vanilla extract.
 Whisk to combine until smooth.
 Be sure to break up any large clumps of brown sugar if you find any.

-1 large egg + 1 egg yolk, room temperature, 2 Tbsp. whole milk, 1 Tbsp. vanilla extract
+1 large egg + 1 egg yolk, 2 Tbsp. whole milk, 1 Tbsp. vanilla extract

-• Add in the dry ingredients and fold just until combined.
+• Fold in dry ingredients: Add in the dry ingredients and fold just until combined.
 The cookie dough will be thick!

-• Turn the cookie dough out onto prepared pan.
-Press cookie down into an even layer.
+• Press into pan: Turn the cookie dough out into the prepared pan.
+Press the cookie down into an even layer.

-• Combine the cinnamon and sugar topping together and sprinkle some over the tops.
-You don't have to use all of it, you can reserve some for serving.
+• Add topping: Combine the cinnamon and sugar topping together and sprinkle some over the tops.
+You don't have to use all of it; you can reserve some for serving.

 1 Tbsp. sugar, 1/2 tsp. ground cinnamon

-• Bake for ~30-35 minutes or until mostly set and tops are golden brown.
+• Bake: Bake for ~30-35 minutes Start Timer or until mostly set and the top is golden brown.
 The middle may sink as it cools, that's just the nature of this recipe…you didn't mess up!

 Notes